 New Bankwest Stadium external signs light up Parramatta for the first time

-Two giant Bankwest Stadium external signs have lit up for the first time . . . another significant milestone on the journey of the new home of sport and entertainment in Western Sydney.
+Two giant Bankwest Stadium external signs have lit up for the first time . . . the Bankwest sign is another significant milestone on the journey of the new home of sport and entertainment in Western Sydney.

 The external signs, located on the eastern and northern facades of the Stadium, were installed this week and switched on by Bankwest’s Executive General Manager of Customer Experience Andrew Chanmugam ahead of the first night-time NRL game at the venue – Parramatta Eels v Penrith Panthers.